-You will find a reworked version of the following text in my new book, Marseille Tarot, were I look at such things as the practice and pedagogics of reading, cold readings, and the implications of reading cards.
+You will find a version of this philosophy below in my book, Marseille Tarot, where, apart from introducing a method for reading the Marseille cards, I also look at such things as the practice and pedagogics of reading, cold readings, and the implications of reading cards.

 I read cards for two types of people: the ones who don’t have a clue about divination with cards, and the ones who do it themselves, or are engaged in what is commonly known as ‘the magical arts’.

 The first group is easy.
 People come in, pop the question, say thank you, and leave.
 When the first group gets difficult is when the people decide that because of the one reading that you performed for them once upon a time, they own you.

 When it gets potentially disruptive is when this ‘ownership’ extends beyond your own good self, with people translating your services into the demand that you accept them and incorporate them into your own family and blood relations.

 All very good, if you, as the reader, actually do extend your services to acknowledging the other in the name of the other’s invoking ‘connection’, ‘familiarity’, ‘heroism,’ and ‘role modeling.’

 As it happens, however, I don’t know of many professional readers who are so ready to pay with their privacy for having been elevated to the sky.
 I don’t know of many professional readers who say to their clients, ‘yes, you’re right to demand ALL of me, since you hold me in such high esteem’.

 Insofar as not all of us see ourselves as saviors or heroes – and even if we did – we are not bound to letting ourselves being manipulated into what the psychoanalysts have nicely framed as ‘vampirism’.

 The second group is more demanding from the outset.
 And yet it’s not always that this group’s demands are reasonable.
 As this group is more familiar with forms of divination or the interpretative arts of symbolic language, they are often prone to adding to your reading what they think.